alidaud1/RAG-Powered-AI-Solutions/SMART-DOCQ – RAG-BASED PDF Q&A CHATBOT/README.md

-# MINDCARE AI – RAG-BASED MENTAL HEALTH CHATBOT
+# SMART-DOCQ – RAG-BASED PDF Q&A CHATBOT

 ## Project Overview

-MINDCARE AI is an intelligent chatbot designed to answer specific queries derived from PDF documents.
+SMART-DOCQ is an intelligent chatbot designed to answer specific queries derived from PDF documents.
 The project utilizes advanced techniques in Natural Language Processing (NLP) and Generative AI to ensure contextually accurate and relevant responses.
 This README outlines the key components, processes, and technologies used in the development of the chatbot.

 ## Key Features